-This policy aims to affirm the University’s commitment to excellence by creating a positive and stimulating environment in which staff are able to: operate effectively, achieve success and satisfaction in their work, and contribute to the achievement of the University’s vision and strategic priorities.
+This policy aims to affirm the University’s commitment to excellence by creating a positive and stimulating environment in which staff can operate effectively, achieve success and satisfaction in their work, and contribute to the achievement of the University’s strategic and operational priorities.

 The University provides a comprehensive and transparent performance management framework to support effective performance and encourage excellence while dealing fairly with underperformance, unsatisfactory performance and misconduct.

 The University offers a range of relevant professional development programs to educate staff in the following areas, to support staff in the development of knowledge and skills to perform their role, and to actively manage their own professional and career development.

 This policy applies to all staff employed by the University.

 Please refer to the University’s Glossary of Terms for policies and procedures.

 - a staff member’s capacity to fulfil the requirements of the position, and